xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 * get remote user from Portlet or Servlet request
   * extract the user uid from the domain
   * extract the user domain/server id from the remote user and get from the configuration the LDAP configuration to use for each LDAP domain/server
-* if no remote user is provided it falback on standard LDAP authentication
+* if no remote user is provided but the standard XWiki login/pass form is used, the login is parsed as if it was a remote user and the password validated with the exacted uid on LDAP server corresponding to the extracted domain/server
+* if this fail it falback on standard LDAP authentication

 If SSO fail, it tries standard LDAP authentication.